ADHD Brains on Screens: Decoding a Complicated Relationship

 Zoom is not a hammer.
 Instagram is not a shovel.
 Your iPad is not a screwdriver.
 We call these technologies “tools,” but they don’t perform a discrete function and then hibernate in the shed.
 These screens — used 8.5 hours a day, on average, by ADDitude readers during the pandemic — exert a powerful and sometimes nefarious influence on the ADHD brain.

 The wins and likes of video games and social media deliver the potent hits of dopamine that ADHD brains crave, a biological need also satisfied — albeit momentarily — by an impulsive Amazon purchase or a hilarious TikTok video.
 But the ADHD brain is never satisfied.
 Five hours of Fortnite today will not satiate; it will demand more tomorrow.
-Video game and social media dependence are dominant concerns today, according to a new survey of 885 ADDitude readers regarding technology use during the pandemic.
+Video game and screen time dependence are dominant concerns today, according to a new survey of 885 ADDitude readers regarding technology use during the pandemic.

 Technology Is Not a Passive Force on ADHD Brains

 Revealed in the January 2021 survey was a striking dichotomy: ADDitude readers praise technology for softening hard times, and they curse it for the toll it’s taken on their families members’ mental and physical health.
 The price of productivity, convenience, and safety — being able to learn, work, socialize, and shop while remaining socially distant — is high and still rising.

 “Research suggests that use of screens can result in a bi-directional worsening of mental health symptoms,” said David Anderson, Ph.D., vice president of School and Community Programs at The Child Mind Institute, in the 2019 ADDitude webinar “How Screen Time Impacts the ADHD Brain”.
 “If a child is prone to anxiety, continued engagement in screen-related behaviors may worsen those symptoms in ways they wouldn’t otherwise worsen.”